 In compliance with Section 161.670, RSMo, McDonald County R-I School District allows students to access virtual learning opportunities when it is determined to be in the best educational interest of the student.
-The district has selected two preferred providers for virtual learning.
-For students in grades K-5 the preferred provider is the LAUNCH program (www.fueledbylaunch.com).
-The preferred provider for grades 6-12 is Edgenuity (www.edgenuity.com).
-Both Launch and Edgenuity are MOCAP approved programs recognized by the Department of Elementary and Secondary Education in Missouri.
-Parents still have the opportunity to enroll their chidren in any of the MOCAP approved virtual learning programs and are not limited to only the district's preferred providers.
-You can find more information here about the Missouri Course Access and Virtual School Program.
+Parents have the opportunity to enroll their children in any of the Missouri approved MOCAP virtual learning programs.
+You can find more information here about each of the available options through the Missouri Course Access and Virtual School Program.

 Additional Virtual Learning Details

 1) The student must be enrolled in the McDonald County R-I School District as a full-time student and the student must have been enrolled in a public school as a full-time student the semester prior to requesting virtual coursework.
 Students must meet and maintain all pertinent residency requirements of the district.

 2) Acceptance into the virtual program for students with an IEP or 504 will primarily be based upon the decision of the IEP/504 team as they determine the best educational placement for the individual student.

 3) Once students successfully complete courses within the semester dates, students may take online courses in subsequent semesters.
 Student performance will be reviewed each semester.
 Students who fail or fail to progress in online courses may be required to return to seated, on-campus instruction in subsequent semesters.